3 min read

 Watching Ari’s Town Crier presentation, it immediately struck me as approaching a problem we were also trying to solve at Microsoft.
 Our approaches were different, but ultimately this work aligned with how we thought about some common problems in the blockchain space, trusted data feeds (often called oracles in blockchain lingo) and confidential queries via smart contracts.
 It also leveraged a new capability called secure enclaves to achieve some of this.
 Interestingly, we had similar work going on with two projects we’ve announced that handle these two concerns in different ways.
 The first project is Enterprise Smart Contracts, originally announced as Cryptlets in June 2016, which addresses off chain smart contract execution or the integration with legacy data or oracles.
 Learn more by exploring a deep dive of Project Bletchley – The Cryptlet Fabric, inclusive of a pictorial comparison to oracles.

-The second project is the CoCo Framework, which addresses the needs of enterprise consortium networks for scalability, flexible confidentiality and improved governance.
-Ledgers integrated with CoCo allow competing companies to participate on the same blockchain and ensures confidentiality of their transactions among parties they’d like to include.
+The second project is the Confidential Consortium Blockchain Framework, which addresses the needs of enterprise consortium networks for scalability, flexible confidentiality and improved governance.
+Ledgers integrated with the framework allow competing companies to participate on the same blockchain and ensures confidentiality of their transactions among parties they’d like to include.
 Other projects, such as the Enterprise Ethereum Alliance’s fork of Quorum do this in different ways.
-CoCo does this using secure enclaves or trusted execution environments delivered either at the chip level, using Intel SGX, or in software using Windows Virtual Secure Mode.
+Confidential Consortium Blockchain Framework does this using secure enclaves or trusted execution environments delivered either at the chip level, using Intel SGX, or in software using Windows Virtual Secure Mode.
 We announced this project August 10th, 2017 along with partners Intel, Mojix, and JP Morgan’s Amber Baldet, representing Quorum.

-"Microsoft's CoCo Framework represents a breakthrough in achieving highly scalable, confidential, permissioned Ethereum or other blockchain networks that will be an important construct in the emerging world of variously interconnected blockchain systems." – Joseph Lubin, Founder of ConsenSys
+“Microsoft's Confidential Consortium Blockchain Framework represents a breakthrough in achieving highly scalable, confidential, permissioned Ethereum or other blockchain networks that will be an important construct in the emerging world of variously interconnected blockchain systems.” – Joseph Lubin, Founder of ConsenSys

 Some of our team members were lucky enough to attend the July 2017 IC3-Ethereum Crypto Boot Camp at Gates Hall, Cornell University along with other industry collaborators.